There are now 3 possible online modes for units:

 - This unit covers the fundamentals of material behaviour and engineering statics.
 The use of appropriate materials is critical to all engineering applications.
 The properties of a material are ultimately dependent on its microstructure and the behaviour of a material is dependent on how it reacts to, or interacts with, forcing conditions.
 External forces and moments applied to a structure must be safely accommodated through internal distribution of stress within elements of the structure.
 Material characteristics dictate how this distribution occurs.
 Fundamental equations of static equilibrium are used to calculate a structure's internal stress distribution, overall stability, and conditions under which failure will occur.
 This unit highlights the relationship between material behaviour and structural design, and the appropriate use of different materials for different engineering applications.

-- Students are able to (1) explain how interatomic bonding, geometrical atomic arrangements and atomic defects dictate the important properties of solid materials; (2) explain what various properties including mechanical, chemical, electrical and thermal properties represent and how they are measured.; (3) describe some common manufacturing techniques; (4) describe different classes of common engineering materials including their relative strength, cost, common uses, and advantages and disadvantages; (5) draw free body diagrams of simple structures under different loading and constraint conditions; (6) apply Newton's first and third laws to analyse static equilibrium of simple systems; (7) calculate axial, shear and bending stresses in simple structures, and apply this information to strength of beams; (8) analyse 2D truss structures using the method of sections and the method of joints; (9) apply and interpret units, dimensions and conversions; (10) communicate working clearly and concisely in oral, written and visual forms; and (11) work effectively in a team and take responsibility for team outcomes.
+- Students are able to (1) explain how interatomic bonding, geometrical atomic arrangements and atomic defects dictate important properties of solid materials. ; (2) describe common classes of engineering materials and their general chemical, physical and mechanical properties. ; (3) describe various mechanical properties, their effect on materials performance, and how they are measured.; (4) describe common forms of corrosion and their common mitigation strategies.; (5) draw free body diagrams of simple structures under different loading and support conditions; (6) apply Newton's first and third laws to analyse static equilibrium of simple systems; (7) calculate axial, shear and bending stress in simple structures and apply this information to assess strength of beams and bars; (8) analyse 2D truss structures using the method of sections and the method of joints.; (9) articulate technical concepts clearly and concisely in oral, written and visual forms.; and (10) work effectively in a team and take responsibility for team outcomes..

 - Indicative assessments in this unit are as follows: (1) quizzes; (2) projects (including peer assessment); and (3) mid-semester test and final examination.
 Further information is available in the unit outline.